scipy/scipy/doc/source/tutorial/ndimage.rst

     shape of the kernel by its non-zero elements.

-    The :func:`maximum_filter` function calculates a multi-dimensional
+    The :obj:`maximum_filter` function calculates a multi-dimensional
     maximum filter.
 Either the sizes of a rectangular kernel or the footprint of the kernel must be provided.
 The *size* parameter, if provided, must be a sequence of sizes or a single number in which